 During the Spring and Summer months, the Patrol Division’s motor patrol is supplemented with our Community Services’ Bicycle Patrol unit comprised of all of our Community Services officers, as well specially trained officers from each squad in the Patrol Division.

 The Patrol Division averages 1,000 calls for service and issues approximately 400 summonses each month.

-At the present time, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 16 Police Officers.
-Ideally, each our four squads should consist of 6 officers (a sergeant, a corporal, and four patrol officers).
+At the present time, the Patrol Division consists of two platoon Lieutenants, four squad Sergeants, four Corporals and 22 Patrol Officers.
+Ideally, each our four squads should consist of 6 officers (a sergeant, a corporal, and five Patrol officers).
 At any given time, one squad is always working.
-Over the past year and a half, we have added nine new police officers to the department.
+We are in the process of adding three new officers to the department.

 Platoon Commanders are Lieutenant William Kropp (Squads 2 and 3) and Lieutenant Richard Riena (Squads 1 and 4).
 They can be reached by calling 973-697-1300 or you may email them by clicking on their email links on our Contact Information page.